-Although no member of the school community shall be denied the right to petition the Board for redress of a grievance, complaints are to be referred through the proper administrative channels for solution before investigation or action by the Board.
-Exceptions are complaints that concern Board actions or Board operations only, which shall be directed to the Board's Chairman.
+Although no member of the school community shall be denied the right to petition the Board for redress of a grievance, complaints are to be referred through the proper administrative channels for solution before investigation or action by the Board of Directors.
+Exceptions are complaints that concern Board actions or Board operations only, which shall be directed to the Chairman of the Board.

 A parent or guardian wishing to invoke the complaint procedure shall make a written request for a conference with the appropriate party listed above detailing the grievance.
 Alternatively, the complainant may detail the grievance in a memorandum addressed to the appropriate party.
 A complaint against a teacher shall be made to the Principal after the complainant has attempted to redress his/her concern with the teacher.
 If a complaint is being made against the Principal, the complaint should be submitted to the Designated Parent Liaison or the Chairman of the Board of Directors after the complainant has attempted to redress his/her concern with the Principal.
 Any parent or guardian making an official complaint is encouraged to contact the Designated Parent Liaison prior to any member of the Board.